 --Richard Hakluyt, Discourse on Western Planting (1584)

-Correct Answer: A. indentured servitude
+Correct Answer: D. indentured servitude

 Explanation: Sixteenth-century England was a pretty terrible place to be if you weren’t in the upper strata of society.
 Unemployment was super high and hunger abounded.
 Out of desperation, many people (mostly young and mostly male) signed on to be indentured servants.
 Under indentured servitude, masters or landowners paid the passage of young British people, who were sent to the colonies to work for a period of 4-7 years for nothing more than room and board.
 After their contracts were up, they were freed and either got their own plot of land to farm or worked for wages.

-Correct Answer: A. Boston Massacre
+Correct Answer: D. Boston Massacre

 Explanation: Aimed at punishing residents of Massachusetts and Boston in particular for dumping East India Company tea in Boston harbor, two of the Coercive Acts were specific to Massachusetts: the Port Act closed the port of Boston, while the Massachusetts Government Act reduced the Massachusetts legislature’s power.
 Two additional acts were aimed at all of the colonies: the Administration of Justice Act, which allowed royal officials to be tried in England rather than in the colonies, and an extension of the Quartering Act, which enabled British troops to shack up in private homes.